alpenlabs/zkaleido/README.md

-# ZKVM Adapters Repository
+# Zkaleido

-This repository provides adapters for various ZKVMs (Zero-Knowledge Virtual Machines) to ensure a unified interface and enable the reuse of guest logic across multiple ZKVM implementations.
+This repository provides the core traits as well as adapters for various ZKVMs (Zero-Knowledge Virtual Machines) to ensure a unified interface and enable the reuse of guest logic across multiple ZKVM implementations.
 By writing the code once, we aim to support multiple ZKVMs seamlessly.

 ## Supported ZKVMs